I first caught wind of the NVA’s sparkling proposals for St Peter’s a few weeks ago on Instagram.

 The seminary itself has been through multiple transformations.

-But for me, St Peter’s architectural credentials were far from important.
+But for me, St Peter’s architectural credentials were muddied and insignificant.

 ‘They should bomb the bloody thing…’

 My father had always disliked the ‘concrete monstrosity’ of St Peter’s.
 He had moved to Cardross in the early seventies, and saw the original Kilmahew House (theology building) in its heyday.

 This modernist mass had nothing on the original Victorian house, he maintained, but I couldn’t agree.
 There was — and still is — something incredibly haunting about St Peter’s Seminary.